California Commonsense Healthcare Proposal

 3. Ensuring the financial sustainability of the system.

-1. Board Composition and Terms:
+3. Board Composition and Terms:

 2. Members of the Board shall be compensated for their service.
+As defined by the State Legislature, compensation shall be determined based on the responsibilities and time commitment required of each member.

-1. Following the full implementation of the California Commonsense Healthcare (end of the four-year phase-in period), all members of the Board shall be elected by the residents of California.
-The election process and rules for such elections shall be defined by the State Legislature and may include provisions for staggered terms, voter eligibility, and other necessary procedures to ensure representation and fair governance.
+10. The election process and rules shall be defined by the State Legislature and may include provisions for staggered terms, voter eligibility, campaign finance limits, and other necessary procedures to ensure fair and representative governance.

 Section 6: Implementation

-1. Phase-in Period: The California Commonsense Healthcare shall be phased in over a period of four (4) years, with the goal of complete coverage and a smooth transition for patients, healthcare providers, and employers.
+1. Phase-in Period: The California Commonsense Healthcare act shall be phased in over a period of four (4) years, with the goal of complete coverage and a smooth transition for patients, healthcare providers, and employers.
 This phased implementation will include public education, outreach efforts, and the enrollment of eligible residents.

 2. Specific Timelines: